Criminal Procedure Act

-Criminal Procedure Act (with its variations) is a stock short title used for legislation relating to criminal procedure in Hong Kong, Malaysia, New Zealand, the Republic of Ireland, South Africa and the United Kingdom.
+Criminal Procedure Act (with its variations) is a stock short title used for legislation relating to criminal procedure in the United Kingdom and other jurisdictions influenced by English common law.

-The Bill for an Act with this short title may have been known as a Criminal Procedure Bill during its passage through Parliament.
+The bill for an act with this short title may have been known as a Criminal Procedure Bill during its passage through Parliament.

 Criminal Procedure Acts may be a generic name either for legislation bearing that short title or for all legislation which relates to criminal procedure.